UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 Access to Bunya HPC is not automatic.
 You need to apply by emailing rcc-support@uq.edu.au or using [this form](https://forms.office.com/r/87rfgvxDnz)

 >[!NOTE]
->Importantly, there are 8 questions and all are mandatory.
->Please try and copy the questions into the box on the form answer each of them.
->
 >Applications under staff account preferred.
 Those applying under a student account will be asked to provide an end date for their access.
 >
 >You will need to provide current SIX (6) DIGIT FoR code(s).
 >If you do not know what a FoR code is or do not have one please contact your supervisor.
 >
 >It can take up to one week for a new user access to be processed.
->Incomplete applications will be rejected and applicants have to fill in a new form.

 ## Introduction to HPC Training